 An Overview of the Account Scoring Strategy

-Your organization’s processes can benefit from having a prioritized list of accounts.
-You can find these lists over time as you use the DataFox feature.
+Your organization’s processes will benefit from having a prioritized list of accounts.
+You can find these lists over time as you use the DataFox Account Scoring feature.

 The Account Scoring process is iterative.
 Start small and build it up over time.